 The planned total IC of the year 2030 is 386.5 GW (NECPs), which is about three times as much as in 2019.
 Most of the installed capacity is still located in Western Europe (Figure 5, second plot).
 The mean estimated PV power production increases to 52.3 GW.
-The mean and maximum variability also roughly triples compared to the year 2019 to 2.7 GW and 8.5 GW, respectively.
+The mean and maximum variability also roughly triple compared to the year 2019 to 2.7 GW and 8.5 GW, respectively.
 Which is 5.2% and 16.3% of the mean PV power production.
 A details overview of the variability can be found in Figure 7 and Error: Reference source not found.
 Where the former shows the deviation (from the season mean) of PV power production per weather regime and season and the latter shows a consolidated (over all weather regimes) view per season.